 Chamche (1385m m) to Tal (1700m): 5 km hike which took 4 and a half hours

-Day two was certainly one of the harder days for me in this Annapurna Circuit Itinerary.
-This was the first and only day it rained on the trail for us.
-Luckily it was not a complete downpour, but it was still enough to dampen spirits and leave us soaked.
+Day two is certainly one of the harder days for me in this Annapurna Circuit Itinerary.
+This was the first and only day it rained on the trail.
+Luckily it was not a complete downpour.

 Heading off in the morning from Bahundada to Ghermu the rain makes the paths a slippery mess.
 We try not to fall while maneuvering between stone trails and mud puddles.
 This is also where we come across the first bridge of many on the Annapurna Circuit.